peeradonmoke2002/FRA532_Project_6702_6703/README.md

 ### 7. Launch the Braking System

-> [!Warning]
+> **Warning**
-> Before launching, please ensure that your ESP32 and Joystick is connected to pi.
+> Before launching, please ensure your ESP32 and joystick are connected to the Raspberry Pi.
-> And ensure that in Pi have the docker [esp32_micro_ros](./docker-compose.yml) are place and is running.
+> Also ensure that the [esp32\_micro\_ros](./docker-compose.yml) docker container is present and running on the Pi.

 ```bash
 ros2 launch break_controller joystick.launch.py
 ```

-## 8. Verify Node and Topic is Running
+### 8. Verify Node and Topic Status

 ```bash
 ros2 node list
 ```

-Should show:
+You should see:

 ```
 /break_controller
 /joy_control
 /joy_node
 ```

-and topics
+And for topics:

 ```bash
 ros2 topic list
 ```

-Should show:
+You should see:

 ```
 /cmd_vel
 /joy